Suaimhneas, Self Catering Holiday Home Schull

 - Local cuisine

 Suaimnhneas was built approx 15 years ago in attractive traditional design and has full oil-fired central heating and wooden floors throughout.
-Patio doors from the dining area lead to a spacious paved patio with sheltered gardens on all sides, offering privacy.
+Patio doors from the dining area lead to a spacious paved patio with sheltered gardens on all sides, offering full privacy.
 Table, chairs and parasol are provided for your enjoyment, and a barbecue set is provided for those long Summer evenings.

 Exterior Facilities in Suaimhneas, Self Catering Holiday Home Schull